hmxmilohax/Rock-Band-4-Deluxe/README.md

 /data/GoldHEN/plugins/no_share_watermark.prx
 ```

-after that, copy the `RB4DX` folder to your ps4 also in the folder `/data/GoldHEN/`.

-If there is a `ps4` folder already in the `RB4DX` folder on your ps4, delete it before copying.
+To update RB4DX, first delete the `ps4` folder in the `/data/GoldHEN/RB4DX/` folder on your ps4, then follow the steps above again.

 ### Optional Additions